m1entus/MZFormSheetController/README.md

 @property (nonatomic, assign) CGSize presentedFormSheetSize MZ_APPEARANCE_SELECTOR;

 /**
+ Center form sheet vertically.
+ By default, this is NO
+ */
+@property (nonatomic, assign) BOOL shouldCenterVertically MZ_APPEARANCE_SELECTOR;

+/**
  Returns whether the form sheet controller should dismiss after background view tap.
  By default, this is NO
  */
 @property (nonatomic, assign) BOOL shouldDismissOnBackgroundViewTap MZ_APPEARANCE_SELECTOR;

+/**
+ Returns whether the form sheet controller should move to top when UIKeyboard will appear.
+ By default, this is YES
+ */
+@property (nonatomic, assign) BOOL shouldMoveToTopWhenKeyboardAppears MZ_APPEARANCE_SELECTOR;

+/**
+ Center form sheet vertically when UIKeyboard will appear.
+ By default, this is NO
+ */
+@property (nonatomic, assign) BOOL shouldCenterVerticallyWhenKeyboardAppears MZ_APPEARANCE_SELECTOR;

 ```